 Previously we looked at how we can use UIViewControllerRepresentable

-to wrap a UIKit view controller so that it can be used inside SwiftUI, in particular focusing on UIImagePickerController
+to wrap a UIKit view controller so that it can be used inside SwiftUI, in particular focusing on PHPickerViewController

 .
-However, we hit a problem: although we could show the image picker, we didn’t get notified when the user selected an image.
+However, we hit a problem: although we could show the image picker, we weren’t able to respond to the user selecting an image or pressing cancel.

 SwiftUI’s solution to this is called coordinators, which is a bit confusing for folks coming from a UIKit background because there we had a design pattern also called coordinators that performed an entirely different role.
 To be clear, SwiftUI’s coordinators are nothing like the coordinator pattern many developers used with UIKit, so if you’ve used that pattern previously please jettison it from your brain to avoid confusion!